albinlundin/DurianGenomeAnalysis/code/readme.md

 05_repeatmasker contains the script for softmasking the polished assembly

 06_mummer contains the script for mummer, quality check of the pilon polished assembly

+07_trimmomatic contains the script for pre processing the two untrimmed transcripts

+08_braker contains the script for structural annotation of the pilon polished assembly